jankuss/genq/README.md

 genq uses its own subset parser of the dart language and generates code directly from the parsed AST.
 This allows genq to generate code much faster than `build_runner`, which uses the `analyzer` package.
 Code generation is also done in parallel for each file, which further speeds up the process.

+Also, the code generator only cares about the information within the data class definition, which allows it to ignore the rest of the codebase.

 ## Notes on the subset parser